Activists angered by the closing of water accounts for thousands of people behind in their payments have taken their fight to the United Nations.

 Officials say that the cash is needed to provide repairs to the ageing water system, the Detroit Free Press reported, as well as plug the gap that unpaid bills have left.

-City officials say the measure is a necessary evil “The case of water cut-offs in the City of Detroit speaks to the deep racial divides and intractable economic and social inequality in access to services within the United States.
+“The case of water cut-offs in the City of Detroit speaks to the deep racial divides and intractable economic and social inequality in access to services within the United States.

 “The burden of paying for city services has fallen onto the residents who have stayed within the economically depressed city, most of whom are African-American.
 These residents have seen water rates rise by 119 per cent within the last decade.